 - Personalised Experiences.
 Despite the desire for data privacy control, consumers are ready to provide their information in exchange for a better, highly personalised experience.
 ZozoSuit is one example in Japan which enables consumers to order clothing online that will fit them perfectly.

-It is essential to understand why your local consumers purchased your product or service and then compare these sensitivities to those in your new target market.
-For example, if individualization and personalisation are important in your local market, are they important in your new market?
-If they aren’t, then you may risk a hard task to gain acceptance and interest in your new offer.
+It is essential to understand why your local consumers purchase your product or service, and then compare their sensitivities to those in your new target market.
+For example, if individualisation and personalisation are important in your local market, are they important in the new market?
+If they aren’t, then you may risk an uphill struggle to gain acceptance and interest in your new offer.

 If you’re new to trend following on a global basis, then a great place to start is with the annual Euromonitor International’s Consumer Trends Report.
-Their early 2020 report highlights trends revolving around two key themes – convenience and personal control.
-As they mention “Consumers must strike a balance between the two, and that’s not always easy.”
-Find out more here.For global rollouts information concerning the comparison of similarities and differences between the customers in the local and future markets must be considered.
+Their early 2022 report highlights trends revolving around two key themes – access and action.
+As they mention “Resilience and adaptability were tested in 2021, forcing consumers to relinquish control and embrace ambiguity.
+This year, consumers are taking back the reins and paving a path forward based on their passions and values.”
+However, the war between Russia and Ukraine, that is happening as I write this, will have long-reaching impacts on all countries and consumers.
+So I believe that we will continue to see last year’s trends of resilience and adaptability playing out.For global rollouts information concerning the comparison of similarities and differences between the customers in the local and future markets must be considered.
 This is where trend following can be useful. #GlobalMarketing #Trends Click To Tweet

 2. Understand the Customers’ Perception

 What does your brand stand for in the eyes and minds of your customers?
 Will the consumers in the new target market perceive the same benefits in the same way as your current customers?

 If not, is this really a potential market, or are you just rolling-out there due to geographic proximity?